pecknigel/learning-resources/cognate-learning.md

 ## Sharpen Your Mind

-Brain Training apps like Elevate can help sharpen your mental abilities.
+Regular use of Brain Training apps like Elevate can help sharpen your mental abilities.
 It’s also fun and relaxing.

-You can improve skills like attention, concentration, mental arithmetic and concentration.
+You can improve skills like attention, estimation, mental arithmetic and concentration.

-## Write
+## Writing

 Writing can improve skills that are used for software development.
-Imagination, creativity, drawing together information.
+Imagination, creativity, drawing information together.

 Journaling, creative writing, technical writing and others can all be highly beneficial to practice.

 ## Meditation

+Practicing meditation is excellent to improve your concentration, emotional state and other mental abilities.

+All of which help you to a far better software engineer.